List of countries in the Junior Eurovision Song Contest

 The Netherlands is the only country to have entered the contest each year since 2003, while Switzerland have only entered on one occasion, in 2004.
-Three countriesSlovakia, Monaco and Bosnia and Herzegovina – have announced their intention to enter the contest before withdrawing prior to their début.
+Broadcasters from three countries – Slovakia, Monaco, and Bosnia and Herzegovina – have announced their intention to enter the contest before withdrawing prior to the country's debut.

 Participants

-The following table lists the countries that have participated in the contest at least once.
-Shading indicates countries that have withdrawn from the contest.
+The following table lists the countries with a broadcaster that have participated in the contest at least once.
+Shading indicates countries whose broadcaster have withdrawn from the contest.

 Switzerland participated in the contest once, in 2004.
 France, who also took part that year, returned to the contest in 2018.
 Denmark, the host country of the first contest in 2003, has not been at the contest since 2005, along with Norway, who also participated in 2003.
 Poland withdrew after the 2004 contest, due to placing last in both 2003 and 2004, but returned in 2016.
-United Kingdom withdrew from the contest in 2005, but returned in 2022.
+United Kingdom withdrew from the contest in 2005, but returned in 2022, and withdrawn again in 2024.
 Spain, instead, withdrew one year later and returned in 2019.
 Croatia, the first winner of the contest, returned to the contest in 2014 after seven years out of the contest.
 However, the country placed last and withdrew again.

-Serbia and Montenegro participated once in 2005, but dissolved in 2006.
+participated once in 2005, but dissolved in 2006.
 Serbia competed independently from the 2006 contest onwards.
 Montenegro made their debut as an independent nation in 2014.

 The original Scandinavian broadcasters left the contest in 2006 because they found the treatment of the contestants unethical, and revived the MGP Nordic competition, which had not been produced since the Junior Eurovision Song Contest began.
-Sweden, however, returned to the contest the following year with a new broadcaster, TV4.
+Sweden, however, continued to participate with a new broadcaster, TV4.
 TV4 did not participate in 2008, but returned in 2009.
 SVT returned to the contest in 2010, after TV4 withdrew earlier that year.
 Sweden's most recent participation was in 2014.

-Belarus's broadcaster BTRC was expelled from the EBU in July 2021, preventing them from competing in future editions of the contest.
+Broadcasters of Belarus and Russia were expelled from the EBU in 2021 and 2022 respectively, preventing them from competing in future editions of the contest.